Office of Admissions 423.869.6280

 - Working as director of tourism and education at the Abraham Lincoln Library and Museum, Lincoln Memorial University

-- Taking a lead role at LMU as the dean of students
+- Taking a leading role at LMU as the Associate Dean of Students

 - Serving in the Tennessee state legislature